 When does the Mission disclose your personal information?

 The Mission shares your personal information only with employees who require such information to establish, manage and maintain our relationship with you.
-We may also disclose your personal information to third party service providers whom we engage to mail our donor communications.
+We may also disclose your personal information to third party service providers whom we engage for our donor communications.
 These third party providers only have access to personal information that is needed to perform the related function and may not use it for any other purpose.